Jessica McKee

 Appointed Fall 2022

-McKee holds both her Masters and Doctoral of Musical Arts degrees from the University of Maryland where she studied with Rita Sloan and worked closely with the Maryland Opera Studio as well as the brass, string and wind faculties.
-McKee also attended the University of Michigan where she studied piano with Logan Skelton and Douglas Humphreys and played violin in the Philharmonic Orchestra.
+McKee holds both her master of music and doctor of musical arts degrees from the University of Maryland, College Park where she studied with Rita Sloan and worked closely with the Maryland Opera Studio, serving as both rehearsal and performance pianist for several MOS productions.
+Additionally, she had the privilege to work with almost the entirety of the University’s distinguished instrumental faculty on a regular basis.
+She spent two summers in the collaborative piano program at the Aspen Music Festival.
+McKee also attended the University of Michigan, where she studied piano with Logan Skelton and Douglas Humphreys, was instructed by Martin Katz and Katherine Collier, and played violin in the Philharmonic Orchestra.

-McKee maintains a small private teaching studio at her home in Maryland where she lives with her husband, her two young daughters, her cat and her dog.
+McKee maintains a small private teaching studio at her home in Maryland, where she lives with her husband, her two young daughters and her pets.